 “That’s right!” the man said.
 “You didn’t need to encourage me.
 I think it’s a terrible idea.
 But, when they took Misel away from me. . . .
 I had to stay quiet about what had happened, had to change my arguments, or they said they’d kill her.”

 Vasher turned away from the men, moving to walk back down the path.
 “Those responsible have been punished,” he said.
 “Or, they soon will be.
 Take your child, keep her safe.”
 He paused, turning back.
-“And make certain this kingdom doesn’t send its Lifeless to kill those of its own blood.”
+“And make certain this kingdom doesn’t send its Lifeless to a slaughter.”

 The man nodded, still weeping.
 “Yes, yes.
 Of course.
 Thank you.
 Thank you so much.”